rodw/rodw.github.com/content/snippets/linux-snippets.md

 ---
 tags: [bash,linux]
 slug: toggle-line-wrapping-in-terminal
+title: Toggle line-wrapping in terminal with 'tput rmam' and 'tput sram'
 ---
-# Toggle line-wrapping in terminal with 'tput rmam' and 'tput sram'
+# Toggle line-wrapping in the terminal with 'tput rmam' and 'tput sram'

 The command: